bormanjo/markets-monitor/README.md

 ### Phase 1

+#### Design

+- Objectives:
+    1. Formulate dashboard layout
+    2. Apply a colorized theme: Blue, Gray, Black?

 #### Stock Market Data Feed

 - Objectives:
     1. View daily historical data
-    2. View intraday data in the last month
+    2. ~~View intraday data in the last 3 months~~

+- To Do
+  - Denote the data source:
+    - Only IEX at the moment

 #### Index Data Feed